Three tips to a faster, cleaner computer

 To defrag or TRIM, open up the Windows start menu and click on Defragment and Optimize Drives (you’ll find that in the Windows Administrative Tools folder).
 Select your disk and hit Optimize.

-At Avast, we make protecting your digital life our number one mission, and we envision a new year where everyone equips their PCs with the tools needed to optimize speed and performance.
-Here’s to a great 2018, everyone.
+At Avast, we make protecting your digital life our number one mission, and we envision a world where everyone equips their PCs with the tools needed to optimize speed and performance.
+Here’s to a great year, everyone.